xogroup/toki-hapi-bridge/API.md

 + `response.error(error)` where payload is an instance of error will send back a default status code as well as show the error.
 + `response.code(status)` where status is a number will send back that statusCode.
 It can be called before or after send().
 + `response.header(name, value)` will set the named header to the new value.
 It can be called before or after send().
++ `response.rawResponse` is the raw underlying Response object.
+This is guaranteed to be a writableStream.
+It may or may not be an instance of http.ServerResponse.